NCATSTranslator/Ordering-Organizing/ScoringDefinitions.md

 **Synonyms:** Approval Status

-**Defintion:** **FDA Approval Status** is provided for predicted drug treatments and refers to the (Phase I, II, III, or IV) of US FDA approval.
-For the Novelty Score, FDA approval status is treated as a binary value of 0 (not approved) or 1 (approved).
+**Defintion:** **FDA Approval Status** is provided for predicted drug treatments and refers to the clinical research phases required for US FDA approval of a new pharmaceutical or a new indication for an existing pharmaceutical.
+For the Novelty Score, FDA approval Status is treated as a binary value of 0 (FDA Approval for Marketing / FDA Clinical Research Phase 4) or 1 (FDA Clinical Research Phase 1, 2, or 3).
+Note that the source from which the FDA Approval Status is derived is ChEMBL (https://www.ebi.ac.uk/chembl/), which does not distinguish between FDA Approval for Marketing and FDA Clinical Research Phase 4.

 ![O O-graphic](https://github.com/NCATSTranslator/Ordering-Organizing/assets/26254388/34fd08ca-d9c9-45bf-8757-1045a3557555)